GregReddick/ComTestLibrary/README.md

 can be just-in-time (JIT) compiled to 32 bit or 64 bit as needed.
 There is a compiler flag that marks that if it can be compiled to either one, which one should it compile to.
-If you don't pass in the flag, the JIT compiler will default to 32 bit, but compile to 64 bit if that is the only version that will run (which is true on some Windows servers).
+If you don't pass in the flag, the JIT compiler will default to 32 bit, but compile to 64 bit if needed.
 The flag can also be set to default to 64 bit.
 However, the comhost wrapper file does not have that flexibility.
 It is static compiled to either 32 bit or 64 bit.
 We need to get this compiled to the same bitness as the COM host that will calling it.
 This is also performed by a compiler flag.
 All of these compiler flags are set in the Visual Studio project file.

+The current project has two different builds, x86 (32 bit) and x64 (64 bit).
+These can be "Batch build" to build both of them at the same time.
+Some of the complexity of handling both 32 and 64 bit will soon be fixed: https://github.com/dotnet/runtime/issues/32493.
+This will allow a AnyCPU build to have both a 32 bit and 64 bit comhost file.
+I will simplify the build process once this enhancement is made and released.

 # GUIDs
 You will need to generate three GUIDs (Globally Unique Identifiers, also